-4. Broad Areas of Need (See Appendix 1)
+3. Broad Areas of Need (See Appendix 1)

-- 4.1 There are four broad areas of need: - Communication and Interaction - Cognition and Learning - Social, Emotional and Mental Health Difficulties - Sensory and/or Physical Needs - 4.2 When students are assessed and identified with SEND, we ensure that their needs are met and additional support is given where required, either within school or in collaboration with specialist external agencies.
-Students with SEND are taught and managed sensitively with a view to promoting their inclusion in all school activities as far as this can be reasonably arranged as well as promoting independence. - 4.3 All students have access to a challenging curriculum, which is broad, balanced, relevant and differentiated. - 4.4 When additional specialist advice and support, beyond what are offered in school, is necessary, we contact the appropriate external agencies such as SEND Services and work closely with them to promote the student's well-being and development.
+There are four broad areas of need:

+- Communication and Interaction

+- Cognition and Learning

+- Social, Emotional and Mental Health Difficulties

+- Sensory and/or Physical Needs

+When students are assessed and identified with SEND, we endeavour to ensure that their needs are met and additional support is given where required, either within school or in collaboration with specialist external agencies.
+Students with SEND are taught and managed sensitively with a view to promoting their inclusion in all school activities as far as this can be reasonably arranged as well as promoting independence.

+All students have access to a challenging curriculum, which is broad, balanced, relevant and differentiated.

+When additional specialist advice and support, beyond what are offered in school, is necessary, we contact the appropriate external agencies such as Northumberland Inclusive Education Services (NIES), High Incidence Needs Team (HINTS) and work closely with them to promote the student's wellbeing and development.
 Our Local Offer provides further information about the agencies we work with.

-5. Identification of 'SEND'
+4. Identification of 'SEND'

-5.1 A key principle under the Code (July 2015) is that there should be no delay in making any necessary SEND provision in early years as delay at this stage can give rise to learning difficulty and subsequently to loss of self-esteem, frustration in learning and to behavioural difficulties.
+A key principle under the Code of Practice (July 2015) is that there should be no delay in making any necessary SEND provision in early years as delay at this stage can give rise to learning difficulty and subsequently to loss of self-esteem, frustration in learning and to behavioural difficulties.
 The Code states that: